Best Places for Shopping in the Maldives

-Also termed as Singapore Bazaar, this is another popular street market in Male, running north to south in the centre of the island.
-You can find here Thundu Kunaa mats, dhonis, t-shirts, scarves and sarongs with Maldivian symbols, and all other handicrafts.
-Both local and imported goods, mainly from Singapore (hence the name) are available at Chaandhanee Magu making it a quirky spot for shopping in Maldives.
+Also termed Singapore Bazaar, this is another famous street market in Male, running north to south in the island's centre.
+You can find Thundu Kunaa mats, dhonis, t-shirts, scarves and sarongs with Maldivian symbols, and all other handicrafts.
+Both local and imported goods, mainly from Singapore (hence the name), are available at Chaandhanee Magu, making it a quirky spot for shopping in Maldives.

 Timings: 9:00 AM to 11:00 PM

 The Maldives does not have many large and luxurious malls.
-Centro Mall in Hulhumale island is a good place to go for international brands, games and food and bite options, all under the same roof.
-There are some supermarkets however which are frequented by locals for their daily needs.
-These are the S.T.O Trade Centre, Red Wave and Agora in Male, and a few others in other islands.
-Some of these have souvenir shops also so you can drop by for some shopping in Maldives.
+Centro Mall in Hulhumale island is an excellent place to go for international brands, games and food and bite options, all under the same roof.
+There are some supermarkets, however, which are frequented by locals for their daily needs.
+These are the S.T.O Trade Centre, Red Wave and Agora in Male, and a few others on other islands.
+Some of these have souvenir shops also, so you can drop by for some shopping in Maldives.

 1. Thundu Kunaa

-These are traditional Maldivian mats made from natural fibres, handwoven by the Islander women.
-They come in various shapes and mostly has geometrical prints.
+Traditional Maldivian mats are made from natural fibres, handwoven by the Islander women.
+They come in various shapes and mostly have geometrical prints.
 In the olden days, these had multiple functions - for sleeping, praying, sitting, and the more expensive ones with gold or silver laces were presented by the sultans of Maldives to the royals and dignitaries of other countries.
 Nowadays, these are used by resorts for decorations.
 You can enjoy shopping in Maldives for one or two of these mats to decorate the walls of your house or use them as floor mats and table mats.
 Beautiful as well as useful.

 Where to buy: Shops in the northern side of Chaandhanee Magu